 Currently, the national conversation on race has become a blundering failure in the face of several high profile deaths at the hands of police.
 However, I have a confession to make.
 I feel like I am watching this poisonous debate take place while having flashbacks or visions of a land without such problems.
-Almost as if I have travelled to this land before and can vividly remember such a society where race is marginalized for the greater good.
+Almost as if I have traveled to this land before and can vividly remember such a society where race is marginalized for the greater good.
 Then, I remember, this is no vision at all.
 Rather, I am merely paying homage to my time in the United States Marine Corps.
 You see, I am of the belief that America could learn much from watching what I believe to be the most successful utopia of a colorless society that exists.
 Thus, without much further ado and with my own twist of humor, let me take you to the land of the light green and the dark green Marine.
 Take notes America.

 Light Green and Dark Green